iscorgis/React-Frontend/Trello - Et1/trello_app/README.md

 The app developed with react in vscode try to solve the exercise of the geekshub react frontend course.
 The app it's a light trello version and it let the user to create List and item's inside this list.
 Futhermore the user can delete itemas and list and manage the item status (completed / uncompleted ) and the order/priority with the up/down buttons.

+#In order to run the application you will need to run npm install

 # Getting Started with Create React App